webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - strategy to maintain and prioritize maximum programs/projects.
 - **Preliminary Scope**
   - Preliminary scope statement defines the objectives of the project and explains the business reason the project is trying to solve.
+- **Product Owners**
+  - help agile teams stay on track with cost, scope, and time.
+  - accountable to create MVP keeping to product vision.
+  - create work, but do not manage.
+Act as customer proxy.
+- **Product Manager**
+  - define product strategy, create roadmap on how product will improve and change over time.
 - **Programs**
   - group projects with related objectives to achieve a larger objective.
   - bring about benefits that wouldn’t be achievable if the projects were managed separately.